 Keep your baby’s face and head uncovered while sleeping so they don’t overheat.
 It is also important not to overdress the child, and to remove any loose blankets.
 You want to make sure your child is comfortable, but not too warm.

 Sleeping near your baby, even if you’re not having skin-to-skin contact, can also help your baby to establish a healthy sleeping pattern.
-There is scientific proof that a child’s breathing rhythm stabilizises according to their mother’s when they share a bed room.
-Steady breathing at regular intervals helps to sink into deep sleep and is more refreshing for both you and your kid.
+There is scientific proof that a child’s breathing rhythm stabilizes according to their mother’s when they share a bedroom.
+Steady breathing at regular intervals helps to sink into a deep sleep and is more refreshing for both you and your kid.

 Keep your house well-ventilated and smoke-free.
-Fresh air is an important key to a baby’s good and safe sleep.
-Smokers should not touch your kid immeadiately after their last cigarette as nicotine sticks on their clothes and skind which is carried over to the baby.
+Fresh air is an important key to a baby's good and safe sleep.
+Smokers should not touch your kid immediately after their last cigarette as nicotine sticks on their clothes and skin.
+This could negatively affect your baby's health.

 Tragedy can strike even the safest, most loving homes.
 If you have experienced the loss of a baby, make sure you have a strong support network that can help you through this time.
-There are many SIDS support groups and trained counselors who can help you through this difficult time.
+There are many SIDS support groups and trained counselors who can help you through this difficult time following a SIDS death.
 Talking to family and friends on secure platforms like FamilyApp can also be part of the healing process.
 Don’t suffer alone.
 Get the help you need!

 While the tragedy of SIDS is real, the good news is there are ways to reduce the risk of SIDS.
-Our 7 simple times can greatly reduce the rates of SIDS.
+Our 7 simple tips can greatly reduce the rates of SIDS.
 Additionally, breastfeeding your baby, if possible, can also supply your baby with some essential nutrients for growth and development.

 Other good news?
 The rates of SIDS have been dropping steadily, and in 2015, there were only about 39 SIDS-related deaths per every 100,000 live births.
 That means the likelihood your baby will die of SIDS is only 0.039%.

-Safety is important, but it’s also important to spend these early months enjoying your new baby and helping them develop healthy habits that will serve them well for years to come.
+Safety is important, but it’s also important to spend these early months enjoying your new baby.
+Help them develop healthy habits that will serve them well for years to come.